GCJMackenzie/Varia/README.md

 # Varia

+Varia is a tool to predict the full sequences of genes from short fragments.
+We applied and optimised it to run on the <i>var</i> gene famil
+## Installation
 Varia is a tool to predict var genes based on short 150-200 base pair sequences (like PCR fragments).
-It is composed of two module Varia VIP and Varia GEM.
+It is composed of two modules Varia VIP and Varia GEM.

+To install Varia, and download the current version:

-To install Varia, and first download the current version, eg.
+To install Varia, and download the current version:

 1. git clone https://github.com/GCJMackenzie/Varia.git
 2. Move to direcory "cd Varia/Varia1_6"
-3. Next you need to download two files with var genes data.
-You can obviously provide your own, see manual, but download:<BR>
+Next you need to download two files with var genes data.
+You can obviously provide your own, see manual, but download:
-3a: download vardb_domains.txt.gz from https://github.com/ThomasDOtto/varDB/tree/master/Datasets/Varia/ into the directory domains and unzip it<BR>
+3. (a) download vardb_domains.txt.gz from https://github.com/ThomasDOtto/varDB/tree/master/Datasets/Varia/ into the directory domains and unzip it

-  Run next:  cat vardb_domains.txt | perl -e 'while(<STDIN>){@ar=split(/\t/); chomp($ar[3]); $h{$ar[0]}.=$ar[3]."-"}; foreach $k (keys %h){ print "$k\t$h{$k}\n"}'  > vardb_GEM_domains.txt to generate a different version of the domains
-3b download mega_var.fasta.gz from https://github.com/ThomasDOtto/varDB/tree/master/Datasets/Varia/ into the directory vardb and unzip it
+  (b) download mega_var.fasta.gz from https://github.com/ThomasDOtto/varDB/tree/master/Datasets/Varia/ into the directory vardb and unzip it
 4. change the attributes of executable files: chmod 755 *.sh
-5. Run the installation scrip ./Install_Varia.sh.
+5. Run the installation script ./Install_Varia.sh.
 This will install all the needed packages.

+  During installation you will be prompted to enter the names of the domains file and then the database file downloaded in steps 3(a) and 3(b) respectively.
+If using files from directories outside of Varia1_6/domains and Varia1_6/vardb respectively then full paths to files are required.

+  The Varia_GEM domains file: Vardb_GEM_domains.txt file is automatically generated when a new domains file is specified, this may take some time with large domain files.
-6. Set the path as suggested in the last line of the varia installation script:
-PATH=$PATH:<...Varia/Varia1_6> export PATH
+6. Set the path as suggested in the last line of the varia installation script: PATH=$PATH:<...Varia/Varia1_6> export PATH
-7. Finally install vsearch: <BR>
+7. Finally install vsearch:
-  conda install -c bioconda vsearch<BR>
-conda install -c bioconda/label/cf201901 vsearch

-with Varia.sh VIP -h you should get information how to run the first module.
+conda install -c bioconda vsearch conda install -c bioconda/label/cf201901 vsearch with Varia.sh VIP -h you should get information how to run the first module.

 We tested Varia on a linux and Mac (10.13) enviroment.

-#Pre-requisites
+##Pre-requisites

 Varia is run in a Linux environment.
 To run module 1, Varia requires the following tools be installed and be included in the user’s path: (The installation script will try to install some of them)<BR>
 -mcl v12-135: https://micans.org/mcl/<BR>